aburkleaux/ic2017-spark-monitoring-and-alerting/README.md

 FIXME: csv file

-1. Explore the data:
+### Explore the data:

 Show jobs over time for all users and by user
 Show age of users over time
 Show jobs that didn't complete

-2. Use Spark SQL to transform event data into metrics:
+### Use Spark SQL to transform event data into metrics:

 Utilization - active jobs

-3. Use Spark to aggregate historical data within a window
+### Use Spark to aggregate historical data within a window

 Days of active use within the last 30 days
 Days since active use in the last 30 days
 Jobs with no finish after 5 hours in last 3 days

-4. Simple anamoly detection on tranformed metrics using graphite holt-winters forecasting
+### Simple anamoly detection on tranformed metrics using graphite holt-winters forecasting

-5. What if we don't want holt-winters?
+### What if we don't want holt-winters?
 Use spark-ts package to calculate the anaomaly metric

-6. Scale out
+### Scale out

 What if our service become extremely popular or we want to start processing data for multiple services on our platform?
 We can use spark to scale out by partitioning our data across multiple spark workers.

-7. Streams
+### Speed up with Streams

 What if we want to decrease the time interval that we use to process data from daily down to every minute?

-###

 ## Scenario 2: Log monitoring